Frequently Asked Questions

 How do I find the results from this year's RAMP monitoring program?

-Does RAMP use TEK in their work?
+Does RAMP use Traditional Ecological Knowledge (TEK) in their work?

 RAMP encourages the incorporation of traditional knowledge in our work.
 We have Aboriginal representation on our committees and these Aboriginal groups have had input into the design of the program.
-We have fostered collaboration and transter of information through open houses and Aboriginal field assistance.
+We have fostered collaboration and transfer of information through open houses and Aboriginal field assistance.
 We have also directly asked Aboriginal groups how TEK can be better incorporated into the program.
 RAMP is also looking for relevant capacity building initiatives within First Nations communities of the region.

 How does RAMP communicate with regional stakeholders?